Advocates credit reporting from THE CITY’s MISSING THEM project and its partners for laying the groundwork for the legislation.

 Un nuevo análisis revela que los niños negros, hispanos y asiáticos en la ciudad tienen una probabilidad alrededor de tres veces mayor de haber perdido un padre o cuidador, en comparación con sus pares blancos.

-1 in Every 200 NYC Children Have Lost a Parent or Caregiver to COVID.
+1 in Every 200 NYC Children Has Lost a Parent or Caregiver to COVID.
 That’s Almost Twice the National Rate.

 Black, Hispanic and Asian children in the city are around three times more likely to have lost a parent or caregiver compared to their white peers, a new analysis reveals.